Choctaw Stadium: MLB

 The Ballpark In Arlington was the site of one perfect game.
 Kenny Rogers retired all 27 batters on July 28, 1994, against the California Angels.

 The ballpark hosted the 1995 MLB All-Star Game.
 The first MLB regular-season interleague game was played there on June 12, 1997, when the Rangers played the San Francisco Giants.
 There were four interleague games on the schedule that night, but the other three were played on the West Coast, so the Giants–Rangers matchup started earlier than the others.

 On September 18, 1999, Jim Morris made his major league debut there at age 35, ten years after he had retired from baseball following four arm surgeries.
 Morris became the oldest player to debut in the big leagues since Minnie Mendoza in 1970.

 The first postseason game won by the Rangers there would come in game 2 of the 2010 ALCS, by a score of 7–2 over the Yankees on October 16, 2010.
 Six days later, the Rangers clinched their first ever American League pennant there after a 6–1 victory over the New York Yankees in game 6 of the ALCS, getting the third out in the ninth from former Ranger Alex Rodriguez.

 Two world series have been played in The Ballpark In Arlington.
 The Rangers hosted games 3, 4 and 5 of the 2010 World Series; the San Francisco Giants won the final two games to win the series in five.
 Games 3, 4 and 5 of the 2011 World Series were also played there, with the Rangers winning 2 of 3 home games, but losing games 6 and 7 to the Cardinals in St. Louis.
 This was one of three sporting championships to take place in the Dallas/Fort Worth Metroplex in the same year, along with Super Bowl XLV and the 2011 NBA Finals.

 College baseball

 It hosted the 2002 and the 2004 Big 12 Conference baseball tournament.
 Since 2013, the UT Arlington baseball team annually hosts one game in the stadium every March.

 In popular culture

 Scenes from Walt Disney Pictures' The Rookie were shot there.
 Filming included actor Dennis Quaid (as Jim Morris) running onto the playing field from the visitors' bullpen during the seventh-inning stretch of an actual game in progress.

+The ballpark and Legends of the Game Museum were featured in an episode of North Texas Explorer.